A Do-It-Yourself Closet VO Booth

 I use 6” Workpro clamps (from Amazon) to secure the blankets to the PVC frame or a closet shelf.
 (It’s also nice that you can break it all down and put it back up pretty easily too).

 There are many other ways to go about this kind of project!
 For a deeper dive into home studio basics from others who know more than I do, along with a list of more affordable but still acceptable options for things like microphones and headphones, go to my studio hardware page: CLICK HERE.

-The following item costs are approximates, many I purchased on Amazon or at the local hardware store.
+(The following item costs are approximates, most items I purchased on Amazon, B&H Electronics or at my local hardware store:)

-Trond powerstrip outlet extender w/ 3 USB ports $18
+Trond powerstrip outlet extender w/ 3 USB ports to power the LED lighting- $18

 Super Danny 10 foot surge protector w/ 4 USB ports, six plugs: $25

 27” Sceptre monitor $200 (or whatever fits your booth and computer stand).
 T, the bigger the monitor, the easier to see both the video conference as well as your script and monitor your sound software.)